-When I first began my career as a commercial photographer, whenever I needed to capture an aerial perspective I would rent a helicopter.
+When I first began my career as a commercial photographer in Kelowna, whenever I needed to capture an aerial perspective I would rent a helicopter.
 This was limiting for clients because it is expensive and because the minimum altitude that you can descend to above a built-up area is 1000′.
 The “sweet spot” for aerial photography is generally less than 400′.

 Fast-forward to 2012 and multi-rotor drone technology began to emerge as a viable option for aerial photographers and videographers.
 My first drone was almost $30,000.
 It had eight rotors, was very heavy and difficult to fly and required two operators.
 It was basically a flying brick with virtually nothing “automatic” about it.
 Only three years later and I was operating an $8,000 drone that was significantly more advanced.
 Not only had the image quality and stability substantially improved but so had the level of safety.
 If the drone lost signal with the transmitter, it would automatically return to where I was standing and land itself.